-I am a Lecturer and Coordinator of the Graduate Statistics Program in the School of International Service at American University.
-I earned my PhD in Government from the University of Texas and specialize in the study of political campaigns and voting behavior in the American and Comparative contexts.
-I focus on the communication strategies candidates employ in response to the economic and institutional constraints they face and the effects of these strategies on voters and policymakers.
+I am an Assistant Professor of Quantitative Methods and Coordinator of Graduate Methods in the School of International Service at American University.
+I specialize in the study of political campaigns and public opinion in a Comparative perspective.
+My substantive work evaluates how and how often candidates address economic issues in televised ads and the effects of these strategies on voters.

-In my book manuscript, I argue that electoral candidates, by emphasizing or deemphasizing economic issues in televised campaign ads, condition voters' willingness to hold governments responsible for their economic stewardship.
-I evaluate this priming-based approach against the conventional expectation that candidates have little influence on the economic vote.
+In my book, Candidate in Command, I argue that electoral candidates, by emphasizing or deemphasizing economic issues in televised campaign ads, condition voters' willingness to hold governments responsible for their economic stewardship.
+I evaluate this campaign-centered approach against the conventional expectation that candidates have little influence on the economic vote.
 A manuscript based on this research was published recently in the Journal of Politics.
-Another study which presents experimental evidence in support of this approach is forthcoming in the Journal of Politics.
+Another study which presents experimental evidence in support of this approach was also published recently in the Journal of Politics.

 My research has been funded by multiple sources, including a Dissertation Improvement Grant from the National Science Foundation (NSF) and a competitive grant from the TESS program (Time-Sharing Experiments in the Social Sciences).
 My previous work on the power of policymakers to implement ideologically-driven economic policy in South America's "neoliberal era" was published recently in Comparative Political Studies.